jhumelsine/jhumelsine.github.io/_posts/2023-11-13-hexagonal-architecture-clean-architecture.md

 Driver and Driven Adapters will have knowledge of the REST API definitions and database definitions respectively as well as knowledge of Entities.
 They will translate between Entities and data representations.
 If a new External Framework/Dependency is added, and it has yet another way to data representation for a Customer, then a new Adapter for that Framework/Dependency will manage that translation as well.

 ## Leaky Abstraction
-We also must be careful not to let External Framework/Dependency details leak through the Adapters.
+_Ports/Interfaces/Contracts_ will convey intent, but they should avoid External Framework/Dependency details.
+We must be careful not to let External Framework/Dependency details leak through the Adapters.
 For example, if a database operation fails, it may return an error code that’s specific to the database vendor.
 That specific error should not be leaked by the Adapter up through interface.
 If a detail like this is passed up in the Business Logic/Use Case/Interactor, then that’s known as a [Leaky Abstraction](https://en.wikipedia.org/wiki/Leaky_abstraction).
 All abstractions leak to some degree, but we want to keep it to a minimum.

 The Adapter can indicate through the interface that there was an error and possibly even the nature of the error, if the error makes sense within the context of the interface contract.
-For example, the interface contract’s responsibility could be persistence without an indication of the form of persistence.
+For example, the interface contract’s intent could be persistence without an indication of the form of persistence.
 If the database fails to save a record, then Adapter could translate the database specific error into an interface error along the lines of: UnableToPersistException.
 The specific database error should be logged, since we still want to retain that information for diagnosis.

+Likewise, if the Adapter delegates to an RESTful internet call, then it should not leak HTTP status codes back up through the _Port/Interface/Contract_ that they implement.
+However, they can convey a status indicating some form of status that's independenty of HTTP status codes.

 The same applies to the Framework Adapters too.
 Specifics on the Driver side should not leak through the Business Logic Interface into the Business Logic.

+Keeping leaks out of abstractions can be tricky, since it's not always clear whether the intent is an abstraction or influenced by the external dependency.
+This is why it's wise to focus upon the _Port/Interface/Contract_ definitions before considering what the external dependencies might be.

 # Summary
 Hexagonal Architecture and Clean Architecture have the same basic intents, but each presents it in slightly different ways.
 Hexagonal Architecture focuses upon structure.
 Clean Architecture focuses upon the semantics of the structure.